All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Why am I not losing weight on Saxenda after 2 weeks?

 Two weeks is far too early to evaluate Saxenda's effectiveness.
-During weeks 1 and 2, you are still at sub-therapeutic doses (0.6 to 1.2 mg).
+During weeks 1 and 2, you're still at sub-therapeutic doses (0.6 to 1.2 mg).
 Meaningful appetite suppression and weight loss begin after reaching the 3.0 mg dose in week 5.
 Give the medication a full 16 weeks at the maintenance dose before drawing conclusions.

 Is it normal to lose weight quickly at first and then slow down?